-- Complete blood count, biochemical profile, and urinalysis to look for signs of anemia, infection or organ dysfunction.
+- Baseline tests: Complete blood count, biochemical profile, and urinalysis to look for signs of anemia, infection or organ dysfunction.

-- X-Rays or ultrasound to evaluate the heart, liver, and lungs for signs of enlargement, fluid, tumours, hernia or obstruction.
+- Imaging: Xrays or ultrasound to evaluate the heart, liver, and lungs for signs of enlargement, fluid, tumours, hernia or obstruction.

-- Echocardiogram of the heart to evaluate the size and function as well as look for heartworms.
+- Echocardiogram: An ultrasound of the heart to evaluate the size and function as well as look for heartworms.

-- Thoracentesis is a procedure to remove fluid from the pleural space.
-It serves two purposes, to compression which improves breathing and it provides the veterinarian with fluid samples for analysis.
+- Thoracentesis: A procedure in which a needle is inserted into the pleural space between the lungs and the chest wall to remove fluid from the pleural space.
+The thoracentesis serves two purposes, to reduce compression which improves breathing and it provides the veterinarian with fluid samples for analysis.

-- Antibody or antigen tests for heartworm infection.
+- Antibody or antigen tests: To evaluate for heartworm infection.